crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi/src/org/xwalk/embedded/api/sample/README.md

-### 4. The [AnimatableXWalkViewActivity](AnimatableXWalkViewActivity.java) sample demonstrates how to use the basic functionalities of animatible XWalkView, include:
+### 4. The [XWalkViewWithAnimatable](XWalkViewWithAnimatable.java) sample demonstrates how to use the basic functionalities of animatible XWalkView, include:

 * Animatable XWalkView can be scaled down or scaled up